 Your application deadline will be determined by the Major Field of Study listed on the Proposed Field of Study section of the application.
-If you designate your major field as "Chemistry - Chemistry of Life Processes", for example, you must submit your application on the Chemistry deadline, even if your graduate program is in a Life Sciences department.
+If you designate your Major Field as "Chemistry - Chemistry of Life Processes", for example, you must submit your application on the Chemistry not the Life Sciences deadline.

 Give yourself time to review your application materials and get feedback from others.
 Do not wait until 4:45 p.m. (local time, as determined by your mailing address) on the night of the deadline to start uploading required documents; if something goes wrong and you miss the 5:00 p.m. local time deadline by even a few seconds, your application will be returned without review.

 The preview feature is available in the GRFP Module to make sure the uploaded documents are the ones you want to submit.
 Make sure you have not uploaded a draft version, and double check that you uploaded each document correctly.
 Once an application has been submitted, it is not possible to change the uploaded documents.